 Section 7: TM 6 - Combined Dry & Wet Weather Alternative Selection

-The project team has completed several public outreach meetings, including a presentation to the Leawood City Council on Feb.
-1, 2016, and a public meeting on Mar.
-22, 2016.
+The project team completed many public meetings for this project, including three open house meetings and multiple presentations to Leawood Planning Commission and City Council.
 A recommendation for the design phase of the project was presented to the Johnson County Board of County Commissioners (BOCC) on Mar.
 31, 2016.
 At that time the BOCC directed JCW to execute the regulatory permit for the project and to bring forward an authorization for design of the recommended improvements.
-At its regular meeting on May 5, 2016, the Johnson County Board of County Commissioners unanimously approved authorization of funding for the design phase of the Tomahawk Creek Wastewater Treatment Facility expansion and upgrade.
-If you have any questions regarding the project, please contact Lori Sand, Johnson County Wastewater's Director of Communications at 913-715-8572.
+This design authorization was developed and the BOCC voted to approve funding on May 5, 2016.
+The BOCC also voted to approve funding and selection of a Construction Manager at Risk (CMAR) team for pre-construction services and approved funding for construction.
+Please refer questions to 913-283-0107 or [email protected].